 Home Equity Conversion Mortgage (HECM)

 That’s the formal term for a reverse mortgage.
 It’s a program run by the Housing and Urban Development Department and Federal Housing Authority that allows those homeowners older than 62 to borrow against the value of their home without having to repay while you (or your spouse) are living in it.

-- First Year Limit – This prevents the borrowers, in most cases, from taking more than 60% of the total value during the first year.
+- First-Year Limit – This prevents the borrowers, in most cases, from taking more than 60% of the total value during the first year.

-- On average, the amount of cash a reverse mortgage borrower can access is around 58%, which is a significantly lower amount than previously allowed.
+- On average, the amount of cash a reverse mortgage borrower can access is around 58%, which is a significantly lower than previously allowed.

-These changes have reduced the likelihood of abuse, and at the same time have helped to spruce up their image, but are they enough to change the perception as a tool of last resort?
+These changes have reduced the likelihood of abuse and, at the same time, have helped to spruce up their image, but are they enough to change the perception as a tool of last resort?